Skip to main contentSkip to docs navigation

 Sanitizer

 Tooltip and Popover accept HTML content.
-To prevent XSS, Chassis sanitizes that content with a built-in allow-list before injecting it into the DOM.
+To prevent XSS, Chassis sanitizes that content against a built-in allow-list before injecting it into the DOM.
+The default allow-list:

 const ARIA_ATTRIBUTE_PATTERN = /^aria-[\w-]*$/i